vikasakankshasharma-jpg/team4job/README.md

     *   **Direct Award (Private Bid Request):** A Job Giver can skip public bidding by entering a known installer's public ID.
 This sends a *private request to bid* on the job directly to that installer.
 The job is not visible to others.

 2.  **Bidding & Private Offers:**
-    *   **Public Bidding (Installer):** Verified installers browse public jobs and place bids, specifying their price, a cover letter, and a **service warranty period** (e.g., "30 Days").
+    *   **Public Bidding (Installer):** Verified installers browse public jobs and place bids, specifying their price and a cover letter.
 An "AI Bid Assistant" helps installers craft a professional and persuasive cover letter.
     *   **Private Bidding (Installer):** An installer who receives a Direct Award request is prompted to submit their bid privately.
 This bid becomes the official price for the job.
     *   **Marketplace Integrity (Anti-Self-Bidding):** The system strictly prohibits a user from bidding on a job they themselves have posted, preventing reputation farming and price manipulation.

 3.  **Awarding & Bid Analysis (Job Giver):**
-    *   After the deadline (or after a private bid is received), the Job Giver reviews all bids.
+    *   After the bidding deadline (or after a private bid is received), the Job Giver reviews all bids.
     *   **AI Bid Analysis (Premium Feature):** A subscribed Job Giver can use an AI-powered tool to analyze all bids.
 The analysis provides a summary, a top recommendation, a "best value" option, and red flags.
     *   **Relationship-Aware Bidding:** The bidding UI and AI analysis are "Relationship-Aware."
 Bids from installers previously marked as "Favorite" or "Blocked" by the Job Giver are clearly badged, and the AI heavily weights this personal trust signal in its recommendations.
     *   **Strategic Awarding:** The Job Giver can select up to 3 installers and choose their award strategy: